 Manual lymphatic drainage and proper garment wear is key for reducing fibrosis after cosmetic surgery.

 One of the most common secondary effects of surgery is fibrosis.
 Many people notice it some weeks after the surgery or during the post-op.
 At first, you may feel some lumps on the scar tissue, then you will notice that they get thick and hard, and you may feel pain in the area.
-To avoid fibrosis development it’s very important to start your post-op manual lymphatic drainage (MLD) as soon as possible, to wear your garment 24/7 and to have the right compression to prevent the accumulation of fluid in order to heal properly and faster.
+To avoid fibrosis development it’s very important to start your Post Surgery Aftercare MLD as soon as possible, wear your garment 24/7 and have the right compression to prevent the accumulation of fluid in order to heal properly and faster.

 What is fibrosis?